krakrukra/PocketAdmin/README.md

 measured speeds for MSD access : read ~262.7 KiB/s, write ~66.8KiB/s.
 While not very fast, it is enough
 for most badusb applications.

-The pushbutton on the device will be referred to as MSD-only button.
+The pushbutton on the device is referred to as MSD-only button.
 Normally the payload is run
 whenever you plug the device into a PC.
-But if you press and hold this button while inserting the
+But if you press and hold this button while inserting
-device, it prevents any keystrokes from being typed in.
+the device, it prevents any keystrokes from being typed in.

+When opening up the case, be careful no to break the plastic studs near
+the USB connector and at the opposite from USB end of enclosure.

 ## firmware